-by Armando Rodriguez, JD - Law Clerk, Compliance And Legal Department
+by Armando Rodriguez, JD - Compliance Attorney, Compliance And Legal Department

 & Marti Cardi, Esq. - Vice President, Product Compliance

 We’ve been getting a lot of questions lately concerning the impact of furloughs on employee FMLA eligibility.
 After all, COVID-19 related lockdowns started as early as a year ago – not an anniversary anyone likes to celebrate.
 And unfortunately, after lengthy furloughs, many long-time employees are no longer eligible for FMLA.

 A quick refresher on FMLA Eligibility